lucainiaoge/jazzify/README.md

 }
 ```

-The json files in Nottingham Swingified are in format
+The json files in Nottingham Swingified/Bossaified are in format
 ```
 {
 	"metadata": {